ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 Both ends of this spectrum are impractical.

 * Never allowing for package deletion could result in the publishing of malicious, abusive, illegal, or copyrighted content without any recourse.
-* Allowing for unrestricted package deletion could result in build failures like those seen in the `left-pad` incident, malicious packages snapping up a recently vacated namespace, and other undesirable behavior.
+* Allowing for unrestricted package deletion could result in build failures like those seen in the `left-pad` incident, malicious packages snapping up a recently deleted package name, and other undesirable behavior.

 So when crafting a deletion policy, we want to stay away from the two extremes, but what needs to be considered?